 Media outlets dubbed 2020 the “Year of the SPAC,” but some of the conditions that have turned SPACs into a popular IPO alternative have been in place for a while.
 Private companies have been long unhappy with the traditional IPO model.
 Meanwhile, the mood in the stock market has become increasingly ebullient, luring private companies into public listings.
 But famous sponsors–the managers behind SPACs–have been one of the key features of the recent wave.

 With a SoFi Invest® online trading account, users can make zero-commission trades on stocks, exchange-traded funds or fractional shares.
-Members also get access to a Financial Planner and get help building investment portfolios and setting their financial goals.
+Members also get access to Pre-IPO Investing and get help building investment portfolios and setting their financial goals.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.